-From your hot air balloon basket watch the sunrise over the Namib Desert, climb Big Daddy” one of the world’s largest sand dunes, visit Dead Vlei, track rare desert elephants and rhinos or simply enjoy unique desert-adapted wildlife, and this is just a taste of Namibia’s diversity.
+From your hot air balloon basket watch the sunrise over the Namib Desert, climb Big Daddy” one of the world’s largest sand dunes, visit Dead Vlei, track rare desert elephants and rhinos or simply enjoy unique desert-adapted wildlife, quad bike or horse ride over ancient lands, sail the Atlantic Coast, walk with Bushman, visit the Himba tribes – learn about ancient traditions, and this is just a taste of what Namibia has to offer.

-We have an extraordinary collection of luxurious to cost friendly desert retreats, lodges/camps and Self-Drive Safari options, alternatively join one of our legendary Guided Explorations, but if time is of the essence a bespoke Fly-In Safari is a fantastic option.
+We have an extraordinary collection of luxurious to cost friendly desert retreats, lodges/camps, self catering camps and Self-Drive Safari options, alternatively join one of our legendary Guided Explorations, but if time is of the essence a bespoke Fly-In Safari is a fantastic option.

 Lodges have infused local arts and crafts into their architecture and decor as a celebration of Namibian culture, creating a very authentic African feel and elegant shops, modern infrastructure and German inspired city architecture radiate European and West African influences.